swissquote/crafty/docs/05_Packages/01_crafty/Anatomy_of_a_preset.md

 A preset is defined with the following functions.

-Everything is optional; use only what you need.
+All methods are optional; Use the methods you need, leave out the rest.

 ```typescript
 module.exports = {